owasp-dep-scan/dep-scan/README.md

 ## Package Risk audit

 `--risk-audit` argument enables package risk audit.
-Currently, only npm and pypi packages are supported in this mode.
+Currently, only npm and PyPI packages are supported in this mode.
 Some risk factors are identified and assigned weights to compute a final risk score.
 Packages that then exceed a maximum risk score (`config.pkg_max_risk_score`) are presented in a table.

 Use `--private-ns` to specify the private package namespace that should be checked for dependency confusion type issues where a private package is available on the public npm/pypi registry.